pyryahlfors/napakboard/README.md

 # Setting up the front end
 1. Clone this repo

+2.
-2a.
-Create a new Firebase project at https://firebase.google.com/ 2b.
+a.
+Create a new Firebase project at https://firebase.google.com/
+b.
 You need firestore and authentication.

 3. Now find page_board.js file under js/templates.
 In here change your board size where it says let mySystemBoard = new systemBoard({width: 11, height: 21});